drumusician/clock/blog/part_4_things_you_probably_shouldnt_do_with_mix.md

 end
 ```

-Here I'm using another nice method from Mix.Shell.IO, the `yes?` function.
+Here I'm using another nice function from Mix.Shell.IO, the `yes?` function.
 Basically that handles the y/n flow on the commandline.

 We'll handle the answer for that by exiting if the user answers no like this: